mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 === "Engaging"

-It often happens that users need to submit many jobs to run a program many times with different input parameters or files.
+Users often need to submit many jobs to run a program many times with different input parameters or files.

 It is straightforward to execute the command `sbatch` in a loop, but this approach is inefficient for job scheduling.
-When the interation number is large, it will slow down the Slurm scheduler and affects all users.
+When the iteration number is large, it will slow down the Slurm scheduler and affect all users.

-A good practice is to use job array, which is much more effecient.
+A good practice is to use a job array, which is much more efficient.
 Refer to [this page](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-submit-a-job-array%3F) for details of job array.

-However, if a user submits too many jobs in a short time period, even with a job array, it will still slow down the Slurm scheduler.
-The maximum number of jobs per user on the cluster is set to be 500, so that there are not too many jobs queuing in a time peiriod.
+However, if a user submits too many jobs in a short time, even with a job array, it will still slow down the Slurm scheduler.
+The maximum number of jobs per user on the cluster is set to be 500, so that there are not too many jobs queuing in a given time period.
 It is good for a user to submit up to 500 jobs with a job array.

 ???
 "Terminology: job and job array"
     On this page, the word job means either an individual job or a task in a job array.
 For example, submitting a job array with 100 tasks means submitting 100 jobs.

-When a user needs to run a program for more than 500 times, it is recommended to combine serial execution and/or parallel execution with job array.
+When a user needs to run a program more than 500 times, it is recommended to combine serial execution and/or parallel execution with a job array.

-On this page, we will introduce serial execution and parallel execution, and how to integrate them with job array.
+On this page, we will introduce serial execution and parallel execution, and how to integrate them with a job array.
 A Python code [mycode.py](./scripts/many-jobs/mycode.py) is used for all examples.

 ## Serial execution